yiisoft/form/docs/guide/en/creating-fields.md

 ],
 ```

-Detailed information about configuration of fields see [here](fields-configuration.md).
+Detailed information about configuration of fields see [Fields Configuration](fields-configuration.md).

 ## Example of Custom Field